isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Burro's Tail.md

 <section>
   <h4>Common problems &amp; solutions:</h4>
-	<p>Elephant Bush plants are usually quite resistant to pests if kept healthy.</p>
+	<p>Burro's Tail plants are usually quite resistant to pests if kept healthy.</p>
-	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/scale-insects/">scale insects</a> and <a href="/page-index/pests/spider-mites/">Spider mites</a> often infect plants that have underlying problems like a lack of light, <a href="/page-index/plant-problems/root-rot/">root rot</a>, or <a href="/page-index/plant-problems/nutrient-deficiencies/">nutrient deficiencies</a>.
-It is usually difficult to completely remove these pests, making it critical to immediately prune off infected parts and horticultural oils like neem oil to suffocate remaining pests.
-All infected plants should be quarantined to prevent further spread, and severely infected plants should be completely disposed of.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/scale-insects/">scale insects</a> and <a href="/page-index/pests/spider-mites/">Spider mites</a>  often infest the plant if it has <a href="/learn-more-about-gardening/plant-problems/">underlying problems</a> like root rot. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests in the short term, but resolving the underlying problem will prevent them in the long term.</p>
 	<br>
 </section>